gdg-x/hoverboard/docs/tutorials/04-deploy.md

 To generate the `secure` value do the following steps:

-1. Login into Firebase console
+1. Log in to Firebase console
     ```console
       npx firebase login:ci --interactive
     ```